Grain free dog food.

 Because many grain-free dog foods contain more protein and animal fats, and fewer carbohydrates than their grain-based counterparts, they are more easily digested so our dogs get more energy from the food they are eating, and therefore they consume less.

-whilst still feeling fuelled and energised and at a healthy weight
+Having a happier healthier dog full of vitality and the peace of mind knowing their insides are fit whilst still feeling fuelled and energised and at a healthy weight

-has got to be worth it, right?
+has got to be worth the investment.

 Variety is the key!

 Variation naturally allows for more vitamins, minerals, proteins, fats and complete nutrition our dogs need in their diet.
 Dogs eating the same food day in day out can become bored.
 Dinner time is often an important and looked forward to time of the day, the variation helps keep them excited about their dinners so it help with fussy eaters too.

 “Variety is the spice of life” as they say and we have 10 flavours to choose from!
 From the humble Chicken and Herbs that never lets us down to the more gourmet Salmon and Asparagus, gentle Haddock and Parsley to meaty Tuna and Broccoli or maybe spring Lamb and Mint to hearty Venison and Mulberry.

 You can find out more about our delicious signature dishes and see what might appeal to your pooch here.